openebs/website/docs/main/introduction-to-openebs/introduction-to-openebs.md

 ## Replicated Volumes

 Replicated Volumes, as the name suggests, are those that have their data synchronously replicated to multiple nodes.
 Volumes can sustain node failures.
-The replication also can be setup across availability zones helping applications move across availability zones.
+The replication also can be set up across availability zones helping applications move across availability zones.

 Replicated Volumes also are capable of enterprise storage features like snapshots, clone, volume expansion and so forth.
 Replicated Volumes are a preferred choice for Stateful workloads like Percona/MongoDB, Jira, GitLab, etc.